danielleswank/Birdy/README.md

 Files can be found at https://github.com/danielleswank/Birdy

 These instructions assume that you have node installed.
-Since you're a node shop I hope that is a safe assumption.
 If you don't have it installed, here are a few good installation instruction links: https://github.com/joyent/node/wiki/Installation https://gist.github.com/579814